There's a lot of debate on whether it's better to rent or own. If you are a renter, I'm sorry to say the return on rent

-What I’ve recently realized is that many San Francisco and other homeowners over the years have not had to pay a single penny for housing costs.
-In essence, they’ve lived for free!
+What I've recently realized is that many homeowners over the years have not had to pay a single penny for housing costs.
+In essence, they've lived for free!
 Not only have the lived for free, thanks to tremendous home price appreciation, homeowners have also made a tremendous amount of money as well.

-Let me show you with a friend’s example that doesn’t involve mooching off your parents as an adult child.
+Let me show you how homeowners have lived for free with an example.
+It doesn't involve mooching off your parents as an adult child.